16 July 2017

 a running board and running step (see the

-had the idea of using the chassis from a Peco brake van, which already
+Someone came up with the idea of using the chassis from a Peco brake

-had the running boards in place, and this is what I went with.
+van, which already had the running boards in place, and this is what

 To get the correct wheel spacing that meant chopping two chassis